tera-si/tera-si/README.md

 Sometimes I solve programming puzzles on [DMOJ.ca](https://dmoj.ca/user/tera_si) as well, mostly using C.

 But nowadays I am focusing on security stuffs.

+---

+Profile picture created with 「뒤를 보는 픽크루」on picrew.me